maxdiluca/virtualrealitylab/content/authors/P_Amal_Alomari/index.md

   - Project Students
 ---

-Amal Alomari is listed as an MSc student in the VR Lab, supervised by Daniele Giunchi.
-Her project area is XR and generative AI, with the project title **Explaining AI Errors in VR Authoring**.
+Amal Alomari is an MSc student in the VR Lab, supervised by Daniele Giunchi.
+Her project area is XR and generative AI, and her project title is **Explaining AI Errors in VR Authoring**.